rkitover/bash-msys2-prompt-simple/README.md

 On MSys2 it also shows the current value of `$MSYSTEM`, that is either `MSYS`, `MINGW32` or `MINGW64`.

-It is also compatible with many versions of ash/dash and ksh.
+It is also compatible with zsh and many versions of ash/dash and ksh.

 It's based on the [Solarized Extravagant](https://github.com/magicmonty/bash-git-prompt/blob/master/themes/Solarized_Extravagant.bgptheme)